Skip to main content

 Trackpad horizontal swipePan horizontally

-/ Step through slices; the view auto-scrolls to keep the selected slice on screen
+/ Step the selection through slices; the view auto-scrolls to keep the selected slice on screen

 ⌥← / ⌥→Zoom out / in, anchored at the selected slice (Slices mode) or the downbeat (Tempo mode)